-- (i) prepare at least every third year a Treasury Management Policy Statement covering all aspects of treasury management for consideration by the Policy and Finance Committee and recommendation to Full Council - (ii) prepare annually a Treasury Management Strategy setting out the Council's strategy for consideration and approval by the Policy and Finance Committee - (iii) prepare annually an Investment Strategy for consideration and approval by the Policy and Finance Committee - (iv) recommend to the Council before the commencement of each financial year a range of Prudential Indicators, including borrowing limits, to be set for that financial year in accordance with statute and the CIPFA Prudential Code. - (v) arrange the borrowing and investments of the authority in such a manner as to comply with the CIPFA Code of Practice on Treasury Management and the authority's Treasury Management Policy Statement and its annual Strategy - (vi) make all investments, borrowings and other financing transactions only in the name of the authority or in the name of nominees approved by Full Council.
+- (i) prepare annually a Treasury Management Policy Statement covering all aspects of treasury management for consideration by the Policy and Finance Committee and recommendation to Full Council - (ii) prepare annually a Treasury Management Strategy setting out the Council's strategy for consideration and approval by the Policy and Finance Committee - (iii) prepare annually an Investment Strategy for consideration and approval by the Policy and Finance Committee - (iv) recommend to the Council before the commencement of each financial year a range of Prudential Indicators, including borrowing limits, to be set for that financial year in accordance with statute and the CIPFA Prudential Code. - (v) provide regular treasury management monitoring reports to Policy and Finance Committee - (vi) arrange the borrowing and investments of the authority in such a manner as to comply with the CIPFA Code of Practice on Treasury Management and the authority's Treasury Management Policy Statement and its annual Strategy

+(vii) make all investments, borrowings and other financing transactions only in the name of the authority or in the name of nominees approved by Full Council.